adyen-examples/adyen-vue-online-payments/readme-template.md

 export ADYEN_HMAC_KEY="your_adyen_hmac_key"
 ```

-4. Configure allowed origins (CORS)
+3. Configure allowed origins (CORS)
 - It is required to specify the domain or URL of the web applications that will make requests to Adyen.
-In the Customer Area, add `http://localhost:3000` in the list of Allowed Origins associated with the Client Key.
+In the Customer Area, add `http://localhost:8080` in the list of Allowed Origins associated with the Client Key.

-5. Start the server:
+4. Start the server:

 ```
-npm run dev
+go run main.go
 ```

-6. Visit [http://localhost:3000/](http://localhost:3000/) and select an integration type.
+5. Visit [http://localhost:8080/](http://localhost:8080/) and select an integration type.

 To try out integrations with test card numbers and payment method details, see [Test card numbers](https://docs.adyen.com/development-resources/test-cards/test-card-numbers).